 Philosopher, theologian and ex-Chief Rabbi Jonathan Sacks certainly begs to differ and, interestingly, bases his argument on Darwinian evolution.
 Listening to him last night at Spectator Events, talking and then answering questions with Andrew Neil, made it two nights in a row I heard the human social evolution story from animism to monotheism by way of Robin Dunbar.
 However you treat the ideas of an actual Dunbar number being meaningful, and the realities or otherwise of group selection, that story always sounds reasonable and I’ve never found reason to challenge it.
 And notice it’s an entirely naturalistic view.
 Let’s call it the “Dunbar Cycle”.
 The point is if those evolutionary processes and pressures are real, where are they leading now?
 History is one thing but prediction, especially about the future (as the saying goes) is much less certain.

 Sacks picks one line of reasoning that has been central to my agenda here since the start – communication of information.
 Evolution is fundamentally about transmission and replication of patterns of information, including those patterns of information we use as thinking tools to interpret and manipulate information further.
-Major revolutions in the Dunbar Cycle are attributable to step changes in communication – physical exploration and movement of peoples, the advent of printing, and now the ubiquity of the internet and social media.
+Major revolutions in the Dunbar Cycle are attributable to step changes in communication – physical exploration and movement of peoples, the advent of printing, electrical and electronic telegraph, radio and TV, and now the ubiquity of the internet and social media.

 “Of course current violent climate ‘has to do with’ religion